circularlizard/OSM-Tools/docs/ARCHITECTURE.md

   * **Session Context:** Stores `sectionId` and `userRole` (Admin/Standard).
 The `userRole` determined during login is critical for driving UI visibility of Admin controls and influencing data sourcing strategies (e.g., whether to fetch member/patrol data directly from OSM or from the server-side cache).
   * **Column Mapping (Section 3.3):** Stores the user's manual mapping of "Walking Grp" columns for the current session.
   * **Readiness Filters (Section 3.5):** Remembers that the user wants to see "Patrol A" and "Bronze Events" so the view doesn't reset on refresh.
-* **Persistence:** Configured to persist to localStorage so settings survive a page reload.
+* **Persistence:** Configured to persist to localStorage for **non-sensitive** settings so preferences survive a page reload.

+**Important**: Server-derived datasets containing sensitive information (e.g., member contact/medical data) must not be persisted to localStorage.

 ### **4.3 Progressive Hydration Strategy**